alxdavids/draft-privacy-pass/draft-privacy-pass.md

 - {{overview}}: A generic overview of the Privacy Pass protocol based on VOPRFs.
 - {{browser}}: Instructions on how to integrate the Privacy Pass protocol into the browser setting.
+- {{exts}}: Extensions to the Privacy Pass protocol and browser integration that allow for more specific functionality.
+- {{security}}: Security considerations and recommendations arising from the usage of the Privacy Pass protocol.
+- {{encoding}}: Valid data encodings for all objects that are in transit during the protocol.

 ## Requirements